Brennall/HFH-SRD/Chapter01.md

 Read this section carefully!
 These terms will be used through the rules of the Adventurer Conqueror King System.

 When a group of people sit down to play using ACKS, the participants are called players, and they take on the role of a character (or, sometimes, more than one character).
 Characters played by players are referred to as player characters (PCs) or adventurers.
 The players act in the role of their characters in the world designed and presented by a special game participant referred to as the Game Judge (or Judge for short).
-It’s the Judge’s responsibility to prepare ahead of time to give the players opportunities for adventure, and to judge the results of their choices during adventurers fairly and wisely.
+It's the Judge's responsibility to prepare ahead of time to give the players opportunities for adventure, and to judge the results of their choices during adventurers fairly and wisely.
 The Judge is the referee of the game, and the final arbitrator of rules and rules decisions.
 He also narrates the action of the game, and plays the roles of all the various monsters in the world.
 A special type of monster is the non-player character (NPC).
 NPCs share many similarities with the characters played by the players, but the Judge determines their actions, personalities, and motivations.
 PCs, NPCs, and other monsters are collectively called creatures.

 Characters have ability scores, which determine how strong, smart, and otherwise talented they are.
 Based on their ability scores, characters each will select a class, such as fighter or mage, which might be thought of as a profession, and which dictates what sorts of training and capabilities characters can develop.
 Characters have levels of experience, or class levels, which measure how well-developed and powerful they are.
 Player characters begin at 1st level in a particular class.
 Normal people, lacking the call to adventure, are generally 0th level characters.